OFFLINE-GmbH/multi-timeline.js/README.md

         },
         onTimelineClick:  function(event, data) {   // Executed when a timeline is clicked.
 Receives js event and
                                                     // data specified in `data`
         },
+        onDragEnd:  function(element)           {   // Executed when a timeline has been dragged },
         data: []                                    // Timeline data (see below) });